 Adding cotton to bamboo batting makes it a more affordable option.
 Plus, the batting maintains its airy breathability.
 Usually, this batting is made of a 50/50 mix of bamboo and cotton.
 It’s naturally antimicrobial and is a perfect choice for the quilter who enjoys working with natural fibers.

-Or you can spoil yourself and go a step up to a mix cotton/bamboo which promises to deliver an exceptional quality.
+Or you can spoil yourself and go a step up to a mix of cotton/bamboo which promises to deliver exceptional quality.